jclauzel/R001D00rs/README.md

 - Execute script : python tcp_geo_map.py

+# Features
+This is not an extensive cover up of all features but here is a top list.
+- When C2 detection is enabled if a remote connection to such a host defined in https://github.com/montysecurity/C2-Tracker/ database the UI will turn red and spew a warning.
+- Remote IP location that can be resolved using MaxMind GeoLite2 will be displayed at every refresh on the OpenStreetMap.
+Note this IP geolocation is inherently imprecise you can read more about this at: https://dev.maxmind.com/geoip/geolite2-free-geolocation-data/ but gives a great starting point to who your machine is communicating with.
+- As the connections are refreshed based on a timer it is no case exhaustive and if a connection is opened and closed between two "netstat" collections it will not be collected however as stated above it is a good starting point.
+To avoid possobly skipping connections keep the refresh time small (by default 2000 milliseconds so 2 seconds).
+- Once connections have been captured you can use at any given point in time the time slider to revisit the connections or use the "Replay button" option.
+- Connections lists can be saved to disk.
+- Map can be moved, zommed.
+- UI state (screen full size, maximized) and settings are persisted to settings.json on script/application close.
+As a result next time the script is started it restores its state as it was when leaving.
+- Settings can be rest by simply deleting the settings.json file stored in the same directory.

 # Settings

 Settings are persisted in a local file called settings.json and are saved when closing the script.